Governor services privacy notice

 How long your personal data will be kept

-We will hold your personal information for 6 years in line with KCC’s personnel retention record keeping guidelines, after which time it will be archived or securely destroyed.
+We will hold your personal information for 6 years in line with KCC’s personnel retention record keeping guidelines, after which the information is made inaccessible to system users or securely destroyed.

 Reasons we can collect and use your personal information

-We hold the personal details of all school governors in order to carry out a task in the public interest.
-Additionally, we have a legal obligation under section 30 of the Education Act 2002 to hold the contact details of Chairs of Governors.
+We collect and use your personal information to carry out tasks in the public interest as well as our legal obligation under section 30 of the Education Act 2002 to hold the contact details of Chairs of Governors.
 We need the details of Local Authority Governors to fulfil our responsibilities to fill these vacancies when they arise.
+We rely on the following legal bases under UK GDPR:

 Who we share your personal information with